ifm/ifm3d-ros/ifm3d_ros_driver/doc/troubleshooting.md

 [ WARN] [1628860563.714658175]: Attempting to restart framegrabber...
 ```

 The fix for this is easy: just remember the first 4 digits of the PCIC port argument will stay the same, the last one corresponds to the physical port as marked on the VPU.

+## RGB images not shown in RViz
+If the rgb images are send (validate with `rostopic hz <topic_name>`) but RViz is unable to visualize them, you may be missing the needed `image_transport` plugins.
+The RViz error message will notify you about the missing plugin.

+As `image_transport` is defined as dependency in the `package.xml` of `ifm3d_ros_driver`, it can easily be install with `rosdep install`.
+If you prefer using `apt` directly, run `sudo apt install ros-noetic-image-transport`.